 Holy crap did we have a week (or three)

-look guys I’m cool with it all.
+Look guys, I’m cool with it all.
 All the chaos.
 The broken eggs on my counter, the piles of toys.

 Really.
 Just like anyone – I can feel it.
-I’m terrible at this blog site as its new and unfamiliar to me and it makes me a little stressed.
-But in the big picture – the stress has become much more fleeting and small time Bush League Stress.
+I’m terrible at this blog site as it’s new and unfamiliar to me and it makes me a little stressed.
+But in the big picture – the stress has become much more fleeting and small-time Bush League Stress.

 I’ve significantly turned the volume down on my frantic meter.
-Its not hard to do, but does take some practice and effort.
+It’s not hard to do but does take some practice and effort.

-My last year or so I’ve become better but it really significantly started during the last 8 weeks on a deal called the Whole Life Challenge (WLC)
+In my last year or so I’ve become better but it really significantly started during the last 8 weeks on a deal called the Whole Life Challenge (WLC)

-My gym, Contender Crossfit coaxed me into signing up for an 8 week challenge, a competition with points being awarded for different categories.
+My gym, Contender Crossfit coaxed me into signing up for an 8-week challenge, a competition with points being awarded for different categories.

 If you know me, I’m fully into competing and being awarded points for Workouts I’m really cool with.
 I needed to tighten my Nutrition anyway and Mobility (please guys, the term flexibility is soooo 1999) always helps a body.
 I could breeze through Water intake but I was a little nervous about strange terms like “Lifestyle” and “Reflection” both of which were tallied all or nothing, daily.